nizamiza/noc-pb-deno-fresh-workshop/WALKTHROUGH.md

 };
 ```

-> You can put as much time into styling as you want.
-In these examples, we will focus on the functionality.
+> If you don't get redirected to the login page or if accessing the page leads back to the home page, you might have a session cookie stored in your browser either from previous testing or from some other app that ran on the same port.
+You can clear the cookies for the localhost domain in the dev tools to fix this.

-## 14. Create a `logout` route
+## 16. Create a `logout` route

+1. Create a `logout` route to handle the user's logout.

 ```ts
 // routes/logout.ts